 BY RAIL -Hampi does not have a Railway station.
 The nearest railhead is at Hospet, which is 13 km from the ruins of Hampi.
 Travelers use Hospet as a base to commence their journey to Hampi.

-BY ROAD -The main bus station in Hampi is located in the Hampi Bazaar area.
-We would provide you all India tourist permit vehicles for the local transportations and also for the intercity drives too.
+BY ROAD -The prime bus station in Hampi is located in the Hampi Bazaar area.
+We would provide you all India tourist permit vehicles for the local transportations and the intercity drives.

-The main tourist spots in Hampi can be divided into two broad areas: the Hampi Bazaar area and the Royal center near Kamalapuram.
+Hampi's main tourist spots can be divided into two broad areas: the Hampi Bazaar area and the Royal center near Kamalapuram.
 The 15th-century Virupaksha Temple is located in the Hampi Bazaar area.
-It is one of the oldest monuments of the town.
-The top of the temple rises about 50 m from the ground and the main shrine is dedicated to Virupaksha, a form of Lord Shiva.
-Hemakuta Hill, south of the Virupaksha temple, contains early ruins, Jain temples and a monolithic sculpture of Lord Narasimha, a form of Lord Vishnu.
-Hemakuta Hill offers excellent view of Hampi Bazaar.
+It is one of the oldest monuments in the town.
+The top of the temple rises about 50 m from the ground, and the main shrine is dedicated to Virupaksha, a form of Lord Shiva.
+Hemakuta Hill, south of the Virupaksha temple, contains ancient ruins, Jain temples, and a monolithic sculpture of Lord Narasimha, a look of Lord Vishnu.
+Hemakuta Hill offers an excellent view of Hampi Bazaar.
 Two kilometers east of Hampi Bazaar, the traveler can see the World Heritage Vittal temple, built in the 16th century.
-The carvings on this temple give an insight into the architectural splendor achieved by the artisans of Vijaynagar Empire.
+The carvings on this temple give an insight into the architectural splendor of the Vijaynagar Empire's artisans.
 The outer pillars of this temple are said to produce music when tapped.
 They are also known as the musical pillars.
 Between Hampi Bazaar and Vittal temple, one can see the deserted Sule Bazaar and the Achutraya temple.
-Monolithic statue of Lord Ganesh, Nandi, the Kodandarama temple and the Krishna temple are other places to visit in the Hampi Bazaar area.
+The Monolithic statue of Lord Ganesh, Nandi, the Kodandarama temple, and the Krishna temple are other places to visit in the Hampi Bazaar area.

 The royal center is located between the Hampi Bazaar area and Kamalapuram.
 One can take a 2-km walk down to this area from the Hampi Bazaar.
 There are a number of tourist attractions, within the walled area of the royal center.
 The Lotus Mahal or palace is an intricately designed pavilion within a walled compound, known as the Zenana Enclosure.
 This palace is a blend of Indo-Islamic architecture and gets its name from the lotus bud carved on its domed and vaulted ceiling.
 The Elephant quarter is adjacent to the Zenana Enclosure.
 It is a domed building, which housed the royal elephants.
 The Queen's Bath, with its unique Islamic architecture, and the Underground Virupaksha temple are other important places to visit within the royal center.
 The Archeological Museum at Kamalapuram has a good collection of sculptures belonging to the Vijaynagar Empire.

-Apart from the Hampi Bazaar and the Royal center, Anegondi is another area to be visited by the tourist.
-It is a fortified area north of Hampi Bazaar across Tungabhadra River.
-It has a number of temples in and around it.
+Apart from the Hampi Bazaar and the Royal center, Anegondi is another tourist area to be visited.
+It is a fortified area north of Hampi Bazaar across the Tungabhadra River.
+It has many temples in and around it.